So You've Had an Accident, What's Next?

 - If anyone is injured or the vehicle damage exceeds $750.00, you must report the accident to the Department of Motor Vehicles within 10 days.
 Failure to notify the DMV may result in the suspension of your driver's license.

-A. Your insurance company will contact you for additional information, such as a detailed account of the facts, or a written or recorded statement.
-An examination under oath may be requested.
-As part of the investigation, other drivers and witnesses may be contacted.
-If you have medical payments or an uninsured motorist claim, you must provide documentation of your injuries, medical expenses, lost wages, et cetera.
+A. Your insurance company will contact you for detailed information regarding the loss and may take a a written or recorded statement.
+An examination under oath can sometimes be requested.
+As part of the investigation, other drivers and witnesses may also be contacted.
+If you have medical payments or an uninsured motorist claim, you must provide documentation of your loss (injuries, medical expenses, lost wages, etc.).

 - The amount necessary to repair the vehicle or

 A. Actual Cash Value - Unless otherwise defined in the policy, actual cash value in California means fair market value.
-The fair market value of an item is the dollar amount that a knowledgeable buyer (under no unusual pressure) is willing to pay, and a knowledgeable seller (under no unusual pressure) is willing to accept.
+The fair market value of an item is the dollar amount that a prospective buyer and seller are willing to pay and are reasonably knowledgeable about the asset.
+They must be behaving in their own best interest and free of undue pressure to transact.

-A. Most standard policies contain an appraisal provision, which can be helpful in the event that you do not agree with your company on the amount of loss.
+A. Most standard policies contain an appraisal provision, which can be helpful in the event there is a dispute regarding the amount being offered by the insurance company on a total loss settlement of your vehicle.
 Read your policy to see if it contains one.
 Under this provision, either of you can demand an appraisal.
 Each party selects a competent appraiser.
-The appraisers then select an umpire.
-If the appraisers cannot agree on the amount of loss, their differences are submitted to the umpire.
+The appraisers then select a neutral umpire.
+If the appraisers cannot reach a mutually agreed amount, their differences are submitted to the umpire.
 An amount that any two agree upon is binding.
-Each party pays its appraiser; the umpire fee is shared.
+Each party pays its own appraiser; the umpire fee is shared.

-A. The check may be made payable to the insured and any lienholder, such as a bank or finance company.
-If the vehicle is repaired, the company may also include the repair facility as a payee.
+A. The check can be issued in the name of the insured and any lienholder, such as a bank or finance company.
+If the vehicle is deemed repairable, the company may also include the repair facility as a payee.

 A. The terms of the rental agreement make the customer responsible for collision damage while he or she has possession of the vehicle.
 Additionally, rental companies insure themselves for damage to the vehicle caused by collision.
 For an additional fee, the rental company will waive all or a portion of the customer's obligation to pay repair costs for damage to the vehicle caused by collision.
 Both the amount of the fee and the language of the waiver vary.
 Coverage for collision damage to the rental car under your personal automobile policy depends upon the policy language.
 Read your policy carefully.
 Ask your agent or company before you rent a vehicle.